ropensci/cffr/README.md

 ```

 You can also use the [citation provided by
-GitHub](https://github.com/ropensci/cffr), that is generated from the
+GitHub](https://github.com/ropensci/cffr), which is generated from the
 information in a `CITATION.cff` created with **cffr**.
 See [About
 CITATION
 files](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)
-for more info.
+for more information.

 ## References